mbwolff/SonGenApp/Readme.md

 2. Make a vector space for all words in the corpus using [Gensim's Word2Vec module](https://radimrehurek.com/gensim/models/word2vec.html).
 The words are lemmatized using [SpaCy](https://spacy.io) to simplify the vector space.
 3. Build a [tf-idf matrix](https://scikit-learn.org/stable/modules/feature_extraction.html#tfidf-term-weighting) for all the verses in all the plays in the corpus.
 4. Choose a pair of words to form the basis of an analogy (_femme_ and _homme_, for instance).
 The pair will enable a modification of a verse by replacing words according to the analogy (_roi_ is to _homme_ as **_reine_** is to _femme_).
-5. Select a random verse from the corpus.
+5. Select a verse from the corpus.
 6. Modify the verse with word substitutions based on the vector space.
 7. Construct a tf-idf vector for the modified verse based on the matrix for the whole corpus.
 8. Find a verse in the corpus that is most similar to the modified verse using cosine similarity.
 The poem's rhyming scheme should follow the pattern _abba abba ccd eed_ where the rhymes alternate between feminine (the last word of the verse ending in a silent _e_) and masculine (the last word ending in some other letter).
 The [epitran module](https://github.com/dmort27/epitran) is useful for transliterating text into IPA, although it is imperfect (as its authors acknowledge) because the relationship between word spellings and phonetics in French is complicated.